graviraja/100-Days-of-NLP/applications/classification/README.md

 The model used is a Bi-directional GRU network.

 A test accuracy of `99.42%` was achieved.
+A test accuracy of `99.42%` was achieved.
+Also contains the implementation of ROC AUC metric.